richcsst/Graphics-Framebuffer/MANUAL.md

                                    # use with "mask_mode" playback.
                                    # This can allow for slightly faster
                                    # playback of animated GIFs on systems
-                                   # using the acceration features of this
+                                   # using the acceleration features of this
                                    # module.
 However, not all animated
                                    # GIFs look right when this is done.
                                    # the safest setting is to not use this,